chaos-polymtl/lethe/doc/source/parameters/cfd/post_processing.rst

 * ``mass conservation name``: name of the output file containing the mass of both fluids for VOF simulations.
 The default file name is ``mass_conservation_information``.

-* ``calculate phase statistics``: outputs phase statistics from the solution of the Cahn-Hilliard equations, including minimum, maximum, average, and standard deviation of the phase order parameter.
+* ``calculate phase statistics``: outputs phase statistics from the solution of the Cahn-Hilliard equations, including minimum, maximum, average, integral of the phase order parameter.
+Also includes the volume of each phase.
 This works only with the :doc:`cahn_hilliard` solver.

 * ``phase statistics name``: name of the output file containing phase order parameter statistics from Cahn-Hilliard simulations.
 The default file name is ``phase_statistics``.